The Messianic Judge

-Unlike the dusty desert colors of Jerusalem and its surroundings, Galilee is fresh, green, and beautiful.
-Orchards and fields lie everywhere, the silvery leaves of olive trees shimmering with every passing breeze.
-The village of Nazareth, where Jesus grew up, is right in the heart of Galilee, up on a long hill known today as the Nazareth ridge.
+Unlike the dusty desert colors of Jerusalem, Galilee is fresh, green, and beautiful.
+Orchards and fields lie everywhere; the silvery leaves of olive trees shimmer with every passing breeze.
+The village of Nazareth, where Jesus grew up, is right in the heart of Galilee, up on a long hill known today as the Nazareth Ridge.

 From below, Nazareth lies hidden, nestled in a hilltop valley.
 But from above, the view is magnificent.
-From the north rim of the valley just above the town, you can see all the way to snow-capped Mt.
-Hermon on a clear day.
-From the south rim, atop a rocky cliff, you can see over the widespreading Jezreel valley all the way to Mt.
+From the north rim of the valley above the town, you can see, if it’s clear, all the way to snow-capped Mt.
+Hermon.
+From the south rim, atop a rocky cliff, you can see out over the Jezreel Valley and all the way to Mt.
 Carmel, where Elijah faced the prophets of Baal.
-This solitary perch provides a commanding view of the battlefield of the ages, where Deborah and Barak faced the Canaanites and Saul battled the Philistines.
-Imagine the interest that would put in your Bible study lesson: to take a group of young students on a hike up these rocky slopes to this magnificent view, and point out the very sites where so many dramatic Biblical events took place.
-We can be sure Jesus came here as a boy, either with Joseph or with his class from the synagogue school.

-Over here to the left, someone would have pointed, Gideon fought the Midianites.
-Over there, to the right, King Josiah battled Pharaoh Neco.
-There, across the valley, Jezebel was thrown down, and from right to left across the entire panorama Elijah outpaced King Ahab's chariot.
-The armies of the centuries visited this valley--from the Assyrians and Babylonians of old to the army of Alexander the Great; and since the time of Jesus Crusader and Moslem armies, even Napoleon and the British under General Allenby.
-All fought in this valley or passed through here.
+Huge armies marched through this valley over the centuries—from the Assyrians and Babylonians of old to the army of Alexander the Great; and more recently Crusader and Moslem armies, even Napoleon and the British under General Allenby.
+All either fought in this valley or passed through it.
 But its days as a battlefield are not just in the past.
-The book of Revelation, which calls this the valley of Armageddon,* says that this will be the staging area for the final war of the nations against God and his Messiah (Rev. 16:16).
-The nations will be at a serious disadvantage: they’ll be in Messiah’s home turf.
+The book of Revelation calls this the valley of Armageddon,* and says it will be the staging area for the final war of the nations against God and his Messiah (Rev. 16:16).
+The nations, though, will be at a serious disadvantage: they’ll be in Messiah’s home turf.

-* In Hebrew, "Armageddon" means the "mountain of Meggido."
-Meggido was one of the Canaanite cities in the Jezreel Valley confronted by Joshua and later by Deborah and Barak.
+mountain of Meggido.
+Meggido was one of the Canaanite cities at the edge of the valley that confronted Joshua and later Deborah and Barak.

-But the spot of this magnificent view came very close to being the place of Jesus' death.
-Late one Sabbath morning, he was marched out toward this rocky cliff to be thrown off into the Jezreel Valley below (Luke 4:29).* His sermon that morning in the synagogue had upset his fellow townsmen so much, they were ready to kill him.
-What had he said that was so offensive?
-He had compared them to the Israel of Ahab and Jezebel, a generation for which God had done no miracles because of its sin and disobedience (Luke 4:25-27).
+The spot from which we have had this magnificent view came close to being the place of Jesus’ last breath.
+It was late on a Sabbath morning when he was marched out to this rocky viewpoint to be thrown down into the valley below (Luke 4:29).* Why?
+What had he done?
+His sermon that morning had so upset his fellow townsmen, they had decided to put him to death.
+What had offended them?
+He had compared them to the generation of Ahab and Jezebel, a generation for which God did no miracles because of its idolatry and disobedience (Luke 4:25-27).

 This was not the kind of teaching they wanted to hear.
-They were looking for a Messiah that would fight against their enemies, the Gentiles, not one that would judge his fellow Jews!
-By what right did Jesus speak to them like this?
-To their minds, only God was worthy to judge the hearts of men.
-And since they did not accept that Jesus was God, his words were blasphemy.
+They were looking for a Messiah that would fight against their Gentile enemies, not one that would judge fellow Jews!
+By what right did Jesus speak like this to them?
+To their minds, only God is able to judge the hearts of men.
+And since they didn’t accept that Jesus was God, his words were blasphemy in their ears.

-The Biblical penalty for blasphemy was death by stoning (Lev.
+The penalty in the Bible for blasphemy is death by stoning (Lev.
 24:14-16).
-But by Jesus’ day, the rabbis had ruled that a stoning should begin by pushing the victim off a high place.* This innovation was probably made for humanitarian reasons: stoning is a long and painful way to die.** If the fall didn’t kill him, then a large stone was dropped on his chest.
-If that didn’t kill him, everyone standing by picked up stones and threw them at him until he was dead (Mishnah, Sanhedrin 6:4).
+But by Jesus’ day, this was done by pushing the victim off a high place.* This was probably for humanitarian reasons: stoning can be a long and painful way to die.** If the fall didn’t do the job, then a large stone was dropped on the victim’s chest.
+And if that didn’t work, everyone standing by would pick up stones and throw them until the deed was done (Mishnah, Sanhedrin 6:4).

 **A stoning at Jeddah in February 1958 went on for more than an hour before the victim was dead.

-But when they arrived at this hill, for some unknown reason, Jesus simply walked away from the crowd that brought him here (Luke 4:30).
-The Bible doesn’t explain why he was able to walk away so easily.
-Someone recently observed that the edge of the cliff is more than a Sabbath day’s walk from the village (the maximum distance permitted to be traveled on a Sabbath--a little over half a mile).
-Had they gone to the edge of the cliff, those with him would also have become guilty of a capital crime.
-But whether for this reason or some other, Jesus’ death was postponed to a later time.
+But after Jesus and the angry crowd came near the edge of the cliff, the crowd suddenly parted and he walked away (Luke 4:30).
+Why did they let him go?
+The Bible doesn’t explain what happened.
+But someone recently noticed that the distance from the edge of the cliff to the village is more than a Sabbath day’s journey (the maximum distance permitted for travel on the Sabbath: a little over half a mile).
+Had his opponents made it to the edge of the cliff, they, too, would have committed a crime worthy of death.
+But whether for this reason or some other, Jesus’ death was postponed to another time.

-In the Jewish and Biblical view, all judgment ultimately belongs to God.
-Human judges were therefore considered agents of God, exercising a holy office.
-This is why the seventy judges appointed by Moses in the desert had the Holy Spirit distributed to them: to help them exercise their office (Num.
+Why was this so controversial?
+In the Bible and in Jewish society, judgment was understood to belong to God.
+Human judges were considered agents of God, exercising a holy office.
+This is why the seventy judges appointed by Moses in the desert had the Holy Spirit poured out on them: to help them exercise their office (Num.
 11:16-17,25).
-In the same way, the seventy member Sanhedrin Council, the ideological descendant of these early judges, was believed to exercise divine authority.* Messianic prophecies were occasionally applied to it by the Rabbis (Psa.
+In the same way, the seventy member Sanhedrin Council, the institutional descendant of these early judges, was believed to exercise divine authority: Messianic prophecies were occasionally applied to it by the rabbis (Psa.
 89:38 in Ecclesiastes Rabbah 12:7, in Judah Nadich, The Legends of the Rabbis I, 1994, p.
-166).
+166).*

-*70 members plus the high priest acting as president of the council.
-The composition of the Sanhedrin as remembered by the rabbis is somewhat different than that reported by Josephus and the New Testament.
+*There were seventy members in the Sanhedrin plus the high priest acting as president of the council.
+The composition of the council is described somewhat differently by the rabbis than by Josephus and the New Testament.
 But all agree as to the basic size and authority of this council.

 This is why the kings of Israel, who also served as judges, were anointed for office, and sometimes referred to as sons of God.* Unlike our modern separation of the judiciary from the executive branches of government, judgment was considered a right of kings, and one of their chief duties.
 This explains the title of the seventh book of the Bible: the book of Judges.
-These were not judges in the modern sense, but rulers over the people, which also gave them the right to judge their disputes.
+These were not judges in the modern sense, but military leaders whose victories demonstrated God’s approval and gave them the right to judge disputes.